SriDharshana/Socialmedia_Bullying_classification/README.md

 # Datasets

-Twitter dataset is used for Social media bullying classification
+Twitter tweets dataset is used for Social media bullying classification

 Texts are classified as mentioned below :